thomasballinger/posts/2013-12-23-bpython-curtsies.markdown

 Also try grepping for `#TODO` in the source.
 I'm ballingt in #bpython, and always particularly happy to talk about what's wrong with my code :)

-If I were to write another repl, I might just write it from scratch, but it's exciting that my work might be used by the existing bpython user base, and the framework provided by the existing code and feature set was helpful in structuring and scoping the project.
+If I were to write another REPL, I might just write it from scratch, but it's exciting that my work might be used by the existing bpython user base, and the framework provided by the existing code and feature set was helpful in structuring and scoping the project.